 Whilst the reference to specific strategies for aged housing is appropriate, it is unclear what impediments exist to the take up of Seniors Living housing in the Region, along with low and medium density housing developments, including granny flats.
-It would be appropriate to investigate the cause, if any, of the low use of these policies before moving to create new codes or guidelines that may similarly not be used.
+It would be more appropriate to investigate the cause, if any, of the low use of these policies before moving to create new codes or guidelines.

-Action 3.4.5 refers to facilitating the delivery of more affordable housing options through improved planning policies.
 Affordable housing in the true sense is subsidised housing and planning codes and policies should not have a role in facilitating this type of outcome.
 The housing industry's role is to deliver housing of all types in all locations in a cost effective way.
 The addition of numerous rules and codes only serves to increase the price of housing products, not make them more affordable.
-Homes across NSW are already required meet a level of technical construction under the national building code, along with meeting design controls for their external appearance that have an impact on construction costs.
+Homes across NSW are already required meet a level of technical construction under the National Construction Code (NCC), along with meeting design controls for their external appearance that have an impact on construction costs.
 This should not be amplified through a Regional Plan.